pandosme/pandosme.github.io/docs/_posts/2022-10-02-timelapse.md

 Select a recording and inspect captured images.

 ## Timers
-A convinient way of adding user-defined timers.
-An alternative way is to add these timers in the cameras user interface.
+A convenient way of adding user-defined timers.
+An alternative way is to add these timers in the camera user interface.

 ## Geolocation
 Setting the cameras Geolocation makes it possible to trigger on Sun Noon.
 It also enables a way to filter image capture between dawn-dusk or sunrise-sunset.